 Once you have recognized the problem, ask yourself Why is this a problem?
 Or Why do you want to improve in this field?
 Generally, organizational changes are aimed to improve the overall bottom line of the business.
 Since these processes require large investment there is nothing wrong with expecting a little bit of green at the end.

 So, if you want to increase productivity – define what increased productivity will do for you (increase revenue).
 If you want to develop leadership – define how those new leaders will help you (introduce new ideas and get more business).
-Employees respond better when they are able to feel the tangible impact of what they are working on.
+Employees respond better when they can feel the tangible impact of what they are working on.

-You definitely don’t want your employees to feel rushed into something new.
+You don’t want your employees to feel rushed into something new.
 This may lead to a lack of interest and ultimately render the whole process futile.
 Layout a plan for implementation and roll out the whole thing in phases.
-Also keep a checklist and monitor progress on each stage in order to achieve the most optimum results.
+Also, keep a checklist and monitor progress on each stage to achieve the most optimum results.

 While managing organizational change a common problem presents itself in the form of employee friction.
-This generally happens when the changes does not benefit the employees..
+This generally happens when the changes do not benefit the employees.
 In the case of technological advancement, most employees become insecure about there employment status.
 Hence they try to hinder the implementation process.

 3. Resistance To Change